MinishLab/model2vec/README.md

 As can be seen, the Model2Vec models outperforms the GloVe and WL256 models on all classification tasks, and is competitive with the all-MiniLM-L6-v2 model while being much faster.

 The scatterplot below shows the relationship between the number of sentences per second and the average classification score.
 The bubble sizes correspond to the number of parameters in the models (larger = more parameters), and the colors correspond to the sentences per second (greener = more sentences per second).
-This plot shows that the Model2Vec models are much faster than the other models, while still being competitive in terms of classification performance.
+This plot shows that the Model2Vec models are much faster than the other models, while still being competitive in terms of classification performance with the all-MiniLM-L6-v2 model.

 ![Description](assets/images/sentences_per_second_vs_average_score.png)